Country of origin: eritrea

 City: turin

-Gender: male
+Gender: Male

 Language of the interview: Italian

-[i] Hello [name] .
+[i] Hello [name].

 [r] Hello.

-[i] Dealer of what?
+[i] Trader in what?

 [i] Photographic exhibitions?